-I wanted to follow up, General Kehler, on the issue of the intercontinental ballistic missile threat to the country that Senator Inhofe and Senator Reed asked you about.
-You used the term in terms of, I think you said "not optimum" in terms of some of the challenges we may face there.
-Just so it's clear to people, if now an ICBM were headed to the west coast we would get a shoot-look-shoot at it, correct, because of our missile defense system?
-But we don't have an East Coast missile defense system, so if Iran develops ballistic missile capability we don't have the same capacity, do we, on the East Coast of the country?
+I wanted to follow up, General Kehler, on the issue of the ICBM threat to the country that Senator Inhofe and Senator Reed asked you about.
+You used the term "not optimum" in terms of some of the challenges we may face there.
+Just so it's clear to people, if now, an ICBM were headed to the west coast we would get a shootlook-shoot at it, correct, because of our missile defense system?
+But we don't have an east coast missile defense system, so if Iran develops ballistic missile capability we don't have the same capacity, do we, on the east coast of the country?

-General Kehler.
+General KEHLER.
 While I hate to say it, the answer is it depends.
-It depends on what a country like Iran would do, where they would launch from, what the azimuths are, etcetera.
+It depends on what a country like Iran would do, where they would launch from, what the azimuths are, et cetera.
 The intent is that as time passes and additional features are added to the ballistic missile defense system that our capability to defend improves.

-Senator Ayotte.
-But just so we're clear, as of today am I not correct in saying that West Coast, North Korea, we get shoot-lookshoot?
-We don't get the same capacity on the East Coast if Iransome analysts believe that they could develop this ICBM capability as soon as 2015.
+Senator AYOTTE.
+But just so we're clear, as of today am I not correct in saying that west coast, North Korea, we get shoot-lookshoot?
+We don't get the same capacity on the east coast of Iran some analysts believe that they could develop this ICBM capability as soon as 2015.
 That may or may not be correct.
-But at this point our missile defense is-the capacity is different on the East Coast of the country versus the West Coast, isn't that true?
+But at this point our missile defense is-the capacity is different on the east coast of the country versus the west coast, isn't that true?

-General Kehler.
+General KEHLER.
 I would tentatively say yes and provide you a better answer for the record.